robang74/chatgpt-answered-prompts/a-journey-from-humans-ethics-to-ai-faith.md

 ### Prompt #6

-*This leads back to the author's key point: if AI becomes truly "ethical" in a rational, non-biased way, it might reject human ethics entirely—because it sees through human contradictions.* <-- Which supports the author's claim that the "ethics" challenge about AI is not related to AI rather to humans that should - by comparison with AI - develop themselves (their minds, and behaviour) above their primitive biological nature.
+*This leads back to the author's key point: if AI becomes truly "ethical" in a rational, non-biased way, it might reject human ethics entirely—because it sees through human contradictions.* <-- Which supports the author's claim that the "ethics" challenge about AI is not related to AI rather to humans that should, by comparison with AI, develop themselves (their minds, and behaviour) above their primitive biological nature.

 Is that right?
 Does it make sense?
 +
 +
 [skip to the conclusion](#conclusion-06)